Privacy Policy

 Our Chrome Extension allows you to merge PDF files directly in your browser through a side panel interface.

-- No Data Collection: The extension does not collect, store, or transmit any user data.
+- No File Collection: The extension does not collect, store, or transmit your PDF files.
+All merging happens entirely in your browser.

-- Local Processing: All PDF merging happens entirely in your browser.
-Your files never leave your device.
+- Local Processing: Your files never leave your device.

 - Extension Detection: The extension adds a content script to join-pdf.one pages solely to detect if the extension is installed, allowing the website to update its interface (e.g., hide installation prompts).